nraynes/js_datastructures/README.md

 # Complete Data Structures

+***Feedback:***
+If you'd like to report issues/bugs or have new feature/implementation change suggestions please send me an email at hsleonfeedback@gmail.com.
+(No spam please!)

+***Note from developer:***
+Apologies for pushing some untested data structures early on.
+Originally, I only made this package for myself so I could sharpen my skills.
+After seeing how many downloads it got in it's first week, I will only be pushing new updates after everything is fully tested.
+Everything listed under Current Features below is fully tested.
+Updates and patches will be frequent as I develop this.
+Thank you for your patience while I complete this!

 All common data structures implemented in one package.
 All data structures are FULLY TESTED.
 Just grab the data structure you need and start using it right away!
 You can also import the different components used in each data structure, such as linked list node or hash table buckets.
 Here is an example: